Feynman-Kac formula for fractional heat equation driven by fractional white noise: Introduction

 where $W(t,x)$ is a fractional Brownian sheet with Hurst parameters $H_{0}$ in time and $(H_1, \dots, H_d)$ in space, respectively.
-More specifically, for the solution $u(t,x)$ to the above equation, we can write down the following Feynman-Kac formula
+The product between $u$ and the noise is understood in Stratonovich sense (see definition \ref{def2} for detail).
+More specifically, let $H=(H_0, H_1, \cdots, H_d)$ satisfy